 Another great resource you can use to create BEAUTIFULLY formatted books is to use beautifully designed templates.
 All you have to do is “dump” in the content and you are good to go.

-The formatting illustrations I used above are from …
+The formatting illustrations I used above are all from …

-These professionally designed templates to be fairly pricey for novels and many non-fiction books ….
-HOWEVER they are brilliant and WELL worth the price for both children’s picture books and cookbooks.
+These professionally designed templates are brilliant and WELL worth the price for both children’s picture books and cookbooks.
 Trust me, having set up a cookbook in Word was a nightmare and took weeks of frustration, one of these templates would have paid for itself in hours.

 The inside design and formatting of a book is something that many self-publishing courses and gurus often neglect … yet it is important part of your final package.
 Most people don’t notice when it is done perfectly, but almost everyone notices when it is a mess.